-Set in a typically British stately home environment with views overlooking Hyde Park, the Park Room at Grosvenor House, A JW Marriott Hotel, is an idyllic, Central London location to enjoy the quintessentially British tradition of Afternoon Tea.
+Set in a typically British stately home environment with views overlooking Hyde Park, the Park Room at JW Marriott Grosvenor House, is an idyllic, Central London location to enjoy the quintessentially British tradition of Afternoon Tea.

 With the design inspired by its close proximity to the Royal Park, the tranquillity of the Park Room offers welcome respite from the shops and sights of Park Lane and Mayfair with a varied menu; featuring Afternoon Tea as well as a la carte options and a creative Cocktail and Champagne menu at the bar.